aroles/biol210/README.md

 If you have questions about the contract process, email or visit Angie to discuss.

 ### General Overview and Expectations
 In this course, you will determine your final grade based on the amount of work that you complete to a satisfactory level (as determined by the instructor).
 All passing grades will be expected to complete a baseline amount of work while higher grades will require additional work to be completed to satisfactory (thus, a higher level of mastery).
 Letter or number grades will not be assigned for any assignments.
 Instead, when work is returned to you it will be marked either "Satisfactory" or "Revise".
 Any work marked Satisfactory needs no more attention from you.
 Work marked Revise requires that you address the comments provided by the instructor and attempt to correct issues in the assignment, turning in a revised version of the assignment within one week.
 If that revision is sufficient, it will be returned as Satisfactory; if not, additional revisions may be needed or perhaps a meeting with the instructor.
 More than 1 revision requires a one-on-one meeting with the instructor before submitting the revision.
 At the end of the semester, you and I will determine your final grade depending on how many of each assignment you completed to Satisfactory.
+Requested revisions that are not completed can count for partial credit.

 In addition to the above, you will be responsible for determining due dates for some assignments for this course (primarily exams).
 Generally, you must turn in quizzes or problem sets within 2 weeks of the due date though exceptions can be arranged individually with the instructor.
 Late assignments may carry consequences for you or impact your final grade.